-- i.
-The total marks obtained by each candidate in practical examination should be entered carefully in the computerized awards lists sent by the NIOS for each practical subject. - ii.
+i.
+The total marks obtained by each candidate in practical examination should be entered carefully in the computerized awards lists sent by the NIOS for each practical subject.

+- ii.
 The absentee must be filled/recorded clearly "AB' in the on-line award list.
 All the award lists and attendance sheet must be signed by the practical Examiners and countersigned by the Centre Supdt. and Observer appointed for the purpose on each day. - iii.
-The Examiners will submit the awards to the Centre Supdt./ Coordinator of the practical examination centre for uploading the Awards online and sending to concerned Regional Centre.
+The Examiners will submit the awards to the Centre Supdt./ Coordinator of the practical examination centre for uploading the Awards through online mode and sending to concerned Regional Centre.
+No offline data will be accepted.
 The Examiner/Centre Supdt. will also ensure that the printed awards along with the practical answer books are sent to the concerned Regional Centre on the same day. - iv.
 The Practical Award Lists along with attendance sheets are to be dispatched to the concerned Regional Director by Speed Post immediately after each practical examination.
 However, care may be taken that answer books of practical examination may be dispatched separately by Registered Insured Post to the Regional Director concerned.
 A copy of Award List and Attendance Sheet be retained by Centre Superintendent for records.

-4.7 PRACTICAL EXAMINATION FOR VOCATIONAL SUBJECTS
+4.7 ASSESSMENT CRITERIA FOR PRACTICAL EXAMINATION